 New Prague is a somewhat small city located in the state of Minnesota.
 With a population of 7,582 people and two constituent neighborhoods, New Prague is the 117th largest community in Minnesota.
-Much of the housing stock in New Prague was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local New Prague economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in New Prague, where the median household income is $66,272.00.
+New Prague has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in New Prague, where the median household income is $64,837.00.

 New Prague real estate is some of the most expensive in Minnesota, although New Prague house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, New Prague isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Prague are a mix of both white- and blue-collar jobs.
 Overall, New Prague is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in New Prague who work in management occupations (10.42%), office and administrative support (9.03%), and healthcare (8.70%).
+There are especially a lot of people living in New Prague who work in management occupations (11.01%), office and administrative support (10.02%), and sales jobs (8.42%).

 Also of interest is that New Prague has more people living here who work in computers and math than 95% of the places in the US.